OKEAMAH/Git/docs/lima/validation.rst

 above, but it rather presents a more fine-grained API.
-The rationale is to provide specialized variations of the core *validation* and *application* functionality, dubbed :ref:`Validation modes<validation_modes_alpha>`.
-The latter enable, for instance, to distinguish and nuance the validation (and application) of operations "in the mempool" by the :doc:`prevalidator<../shell/prevalidation>`, from the validation (and application) of the contents of newly baked block broadcast across the network.
+The rationale is to provide specialized variations of the core *validation* and *application* functionality, dubbed :ref:`Validation modes<validation_modes_lima>`.
+These modes enable the protocol to distinguish the validation of operations "in the mempool", performed by the :doc:`prevalidator<../shell/prevalidation>`, from the validation of the operations included in newly received blocks, performed by the :ref:`block validator<block_validator>`, in order to localize validation rules as needed.
 The resulting concrete API is specified by the :package-api:`Protocol
 <tezos-protocol-environment/Tezos_protocol_environment/V7/module-type-T/Updater/module-type-PROTOCOL/index.html>`
 module in the :doc:`protocol